vortexa-labs/nodely/README.md

 - **CUR Total Supply**: 1,000,000,000 CUR
 - **Dev Fund**: ~14,868,655 CUR, 10,000,000 locked until April 2025 with 3 month cliff of ~3,333,333 CUR per month for 3 months.
 - **Blockchain**: Solana
-- **Name**: Curiso
+- **Name**: Nodely
 - **Ticker**: CUR

-### Token & Curiso Roadmap
+### Token & Nodely Roadmap
 Q1-Q3 2025 Goals:

 - CUR will be integrated as the main payment method for tiered premium subscriptions, making it a utility token on Solana.
 - By integrating with the Pyth network, we'll ensure stable USD pricing for your subscriptions, bringing you a consistent and reliable experience.
 - A portion of CUR used in subscription payments will be burned, supporting the token's long-term value and collectability.
-- Introduce a staking pool program where CUR holders can earn rewards, funded by a portion of Curiso subscription purchases, to support token holders.
+- Introduce a staking pool program where CUR holders can earn rewards, funded by a portion of Nodely subscription purchases, to support token holders.

 #### Subscription Payments
 What’s Coming: CUR will be integrated as the main payment method for premium subscriptions, making it a utility token on Solana.